jraillard/parkndeploy/doc/step2_deploy_frontend.md

 As we did with **location**, we gonna create a `AZURE_SWA_REGION` GitHub repository secret.

-Today (31/10/2024), its value could be one of those : centralus, eastasia, eastus, eastus2, westeurope.
+Its value could be one of those : centralus, eastasia, eastus, eastus2, westeurope.

 :bulb: Take a consistent location with your resource group. :eyes: